one-centavo/one-centavo/README.es.md

-# 👋 Hola, soy Gustavo Adolfo Cabrera Vanegas
+# 👋 Hola, soy Gustavo Cabrera

 [Read this in English](./README.md)